-Fig. 27 plots the living arrangements of households with young children in a number of countries.
-While the majority of these households consist of married couples raising their children together, cohabitation is increasingly common.
+children together, cohabitation is increasingly common.
 In fact, in France, cohabitation has overtaken marriage as the most common living arrangement for raising children.
 Cohabitation is also more common than single parenthood in all countries except the United States, where 21 percent of households with small children consist of single mothers and almost four percent single fathers.
 The degree of informality of a cohabiting union varies across countries; while cohabitors in France can enter a registered partnership, in other countries no special regulations or protections apply to cohabitation.

 Cohabitation interacts with fertility through at least two channels: the risk of breakup and the impact on parental investments.
-Cohabiting women are much more likely to experience a separation from their partner after childbirth compared to married women (Manning et al., 2004).
-This is especially true for cohabiting women in the United States (Liefbroer and Dourleijn, 2006).
-Not surprisingly, the fraction of cohabiting couples that have children is significantly lower compared to married couples (Gemici and Laufer, 2012).
-Moreover, births to cohabiting couples are more likely to be unintended and disagreed upon (Guzzo and Hayford, 2014), suggesting that the fertility decisions of cohabiting couples should be modeled differently than those of married couples.
+Cohabiting women are much more likely to experience a separation from their partner after childbirth compared to married women (Manning, Smock, and Majumdar 2004).
+This is especially true for cohabiting women in the United States (Liefbroer and Dourleijn 2006).
+Not surprisingly, the fraction of cohabiting couples that have children is significantly lower compared to married couples (Gemici and Laufer 2012).
+Moreover, births to cohabiting couples are more likely to be unintended and disagreed upon (Guzzo and Hayford 2014), suggesting that the fertility decisions of cohabiting couples should be modeled differently than those of married couples.
 Cohabitation also correlates with parental investments.
 Adamopoulou et al. (2022) show that cohabiting couples in the United States invest less time and money in their children compared to married couples.
-Consistent with
+Consistent with this fact, children of cohabiting couples have a 10 percentage point lower probability of completing college if the parents do not hold a college degree and a 40 percentage point lower college completion probability if the parents do have a college degree.
+Lundberg, Pollak, and Stearns (2016) argue that differential investments in children are not just a consequence but also a cause of marriage decisions.
+The increased commitment and relationship stability of marital unions facilitates investment in children.
+Since child quality and fertility decisions are linked, the choice to marry or cohabit also interacts with fertility choices.